-Short presentations from leading researchers, some of whom have been awarded GCRF funds, will focus on a specific global challenge and activities the University is already involved.
-Members of the audience will be encouraged to identify how different academic areas and organisations could help strengthen projects in these areas.
+Short presentations from leading researchers, some of whom have been awarded GCRF funds, focused on a specific global challenge and activities the University is already involved in.
+Members of the audience were encouraged to identify how different academic areas and organisations could help strengthen projects in these areas.

 The Global Challenge Areas are highlighted below against the presenter for each.

 - Sustainable cities and communities (Dr Katherine Willis)

 - Sustainable health and wellbeing (Professor Judy Edworthy)